Confirmatory Factor Analysis (CFA)

 Special assumptions

-SmartPLS provides directly computable CFA examples from reputable textbooks (Byrne, 2016; Hair et al., 2018; Kline, 2023; Schumacker & Lomax, 2010) and SmartPLS yields the same results as those textbooks provide.
-Take a look try out these CFA examples in SmartPLS!
+SmartPLS provides directly computable CFA examples from established textbooks (Byrne, 2016; Hair et al., 2018; Kline, 2023; Schumacker & Lomax, 2010).
+SmartPLS replicates the results reported in these sources.
+Try out the CFA example projects in SmartPLS!

 References